leepeterson/valetpress/readme.md

 - [jq](https://stedolan.github.io/jq/) - Used for reading the config file
 - [WP-CLI](https://wp-cli.org/) - Needed to complete WordPress installs.

-Note: You will need to add the ValetPress directory to your $PATH in your `.bash_profile` or `.zshrc` so that you can run the `vp` command from anywhere on your computer.
+Note: You will need to add the WP-Brew directory to your $PATH in your `.bash_profile` or `.zshrc` so that you can run the `wpb` command from anywhere on your computer.